statphysandml/MCMCSimulationLib/application_wrapper/{{cookiecutter.project_slug}}/README.md

 # Building {{ cookiecutter.project_name }}

 The following sequence of commands builds {{ cookiecutter.project_name }}.
-It assumes that your current working directory is the top-level directory of the freshly cloned repository:
+If you use a virtual envirnonment, it is important that it is activated for the building process to find the correct python version.
+The sequence assumes that your current working directory is the top-level directory of the freshly cloned repository:

 ```